yza2542/Causal-DiffuseVAE/README.md

 This is official repository for paper Enhancing Data Efficiency with a Trustworthy Counterfactual Generative Model

 To train the VAE model, the following code is used:

-"""sh train_cvae_shadow.sh""" for shadow Datasets
+For shadow Datasets
+'''sh train_cvae_shadow.sh'''

-"""sh train_cvae.sh""" for Synthetic and CelebA Dataset
+For Synthetic and CelebA Dataset
+'''sh train_cvae.sh'''

 To train the DDPM model, the following code is used:
-"""sh train_ddpm.sh"""
+'''sh train_ddpm.sh'''

 To generate the counterfactual images, the following code is used:
-"""sh test_inference_ddpm.sh"""
+'''sh test_inference_ddpm.sh'''